gravitygamesinc/gamedev-101.md/README.md

 - Post-launch support, including patches and updates.

 # 🦾 Development Team
 Each member plays a critical role in bringing the game to life, from initial concept to final release.
-This section outlines the key positions within the development team, detailing their responsibilities and the tools they usually could use to ensure a seamless production process.
+This section outlines the key positions within the development team, detailing their responsibilities and the tools they typically use to ensure a seamless production process.

 ## ⚒ Producer
 The producer is primarily responsible for project management.
 They coordinate the team’s efforts to ensure the game development stays on schedule, within budget, and meets quality requirements.
 The producer also handles communication between internal and external teams, keeps the team focused on goals, and resolves issues that may arise during production.